VivusHub/Vivus/README.md

 # Credits

-Vivus Hub API is owned and maintained by Vivus Hub ltd. You can follow us on Twitter at [VivusHub](https://www.twitter.com/vivushub) to get project updates or fork this repo.
+Vivus Hub API is owned and maintained by [Vivus Hub ltd](https://www.vivushub.com/vivus/?ref=github&adFor=events).
+You can follow us on Twitter at [VivusHub](https://www.twitter.com/vivushub) to get project updates or fork this repo.

 # License

-The codes and all related text in this documentation remains an intellectual property of Vivus Hub and is not meant to be copied, modified and sold in whole or in part without perimission expressely granted by Vivus Hub.
+The codes and all related text in this documentation falls under [Vivus Hub Content and Commercially available contents licence agreement](https://www.vivushub.com/vivus/interface/terms)